Hakuraku District

 "Watch out where you're going!"

-Kimiyo Miyazaki had stopped suddenly when she first heard Michaels, possibly thinking he was shouting at her.
-She heard Thackeray shout back, "What?" and turned around and he practically walked into her arms.
+Kimiyo Miyazaki stopped when she first heard Michaels, perhaps thinking he was shouting at her.
+Thackeray shouted back, “What?” and turned around and he practically walked into her arms.

 "Oh!" said Kimiyo.

-Thackeray had not been so close to a woman his same age for a very long time--close enough to see the neon reflection in her eyes, warm electric orange, flashing blue.
-He tried to step out of her way, but he feet were like concrete blocks.
+Thackeray had not been so close to a woman his same age for a very long time—close enough to see the neon reflection in her eyes, warm electric orange, flashing blue.
+He tried to step out of her way, but his feet felt like concrete blocks.
 He looked at Michaels.
 Michaels was laughing.

-"What?"
+“What?”
 His eyes came back to the girl.
-He glanced down at the pamphlets in his hand.
-"It was just a religious chirashi."
+He glanced at the pamphlets in his hand.
+“Just a religious pamphlet.”

-"Can I see it?"
+“Can I see?”
 She held out her hand.

 "What?
 Oh, sure."

-She took the tract but didn't look at it.
-She said, with a curious expression, "I've never talked to an American before."
+She took the tract but didn’t look at it.
+She said with a curious expression, “I’ve never talked to a gaijin before.”

 "Really?" was the only thing he could say.